 Let’s Do Lunch

-If you would like to make a contribution to hurricane relief in Texas and Florida, please make a check out to White Memorial and designate disaster relief in the subject line.
+If you would like to make a contribution to hurricane relief in Texas, Florida or Puerto Rico, please make a check out to White Memorial and designate disaster relief in the subject line.
 Our contributions will go to Presbyterian Disaster Assistance, which works with local agencies in effected areas of devastation.
 The Food Bank of Central and Eastern North Carolina will be sending food relief to Texas in the near future, so please take food donations to the Food Bank drop-off bins at 1924 Capital Blvd.
 Raleigh, NC.
 Specific items needed: Pop-top cans of fruit, veggies, beans, meat and soups, household items (detergents/cleansers) hygiene items, peanut butter, paper products, cereals, and rice or pasta.

 This ministry collects good, usable seasonal clothing and linens on the first and third Wednesdays from 8:00 a.m. - 5:50 p.m. in W100.
 Children’s clothing is especially needed.
 The items collected are then distributed to agencies to help those in need.